Facing Our Own Mortality : Accepting That Our Life is Not as Long As We Want It To Be

 No one wants to think about their mortality, but when we face it head-on, we can learn to accept and live with it.

-I will never forget visiting her in ICU that day.
-She was awake and alert.
-It was Christmas time, and she was there to pick me up from nursing school.
-The last time we spoke, she gave me a list of things she needed to finish her Christmas shopping for my siblings.
-I had no idea it would be the last time I saw her alive.
+I'll never forget that day when I visited her in the ICU.
+She was awake and alert, her presence a glimmer of hope.
+It was Christmastime, and she had come to pick me up from nursing school.
+Our last conversation was about the list of gifts she needed to buy for my siblings.
+Little did I know it would be the final time I saw her alive.

 Watch the PBS special- Being Mortal